Iterative Quantum Amplitude Estimation: Proof of Theorem

-and completes the proof. \end{proof} \remark{In Thm.~\ref{thm:proof_of_convergence} and Alg.~\ref{alg:iqae} we used $T \defeq\ceil{\log_2(\pi/4\epsilon)}$, which is different to the value that appeared in the proof.
-There are two reasons for this: stronger requirement in the proof ($q_i \geq 3$, in Alg.~\ref{alg:find_k} we only require $q_i \geq 2$) and the fact, that in practice, we do not always have to shrink the confidence interval $[\theta_i^{\text{min}}, \theta_i^{\text{max}}]$ to a length smaller than $2L$.
-In fact, in Alg.~\ref{alg:find_k} we can require $q_i \geq r$ for any $r > 1$.
-This will modify the formula for $T$ and we can set $T \defeq \ceil{\log_r(r\pi/8\epsilon)}$.
-The bounds and parameters given in the proof are worst case bounds, i.e., they provide the maximum number of shots such that we can derive an upper bound for the number of rounds as well as the number of iterations per round. } \remark{We emphasize, that the proof provides a loose upper bound on the number of shots $N_{\text{max}}$.
-This was essentially done to ensure that condition $q_i \geq 3$ is satisfied.
-In practice, we can make significantly less number of measurements $N_{\text{shots}} < N_{\text{max}}$ in a given round until Alg.~\ref{alg:find_k} finds $q_i$ big enough.
-In that case, a given round may consist of several iterations of the $while$-loop in Alg.~\ref{alg:iqae}.
-Furthermore, we can get better constants in the proof if we use Clopper-Pearson interval bound for i.i.d.~Bernoulli random variables instead of the Chernoff bound.
-However, analytic treatment of this case is either impossible or highly involved, so we instead provide numerical evidence for the better performance of the Clopper-Pearson case in Sec.~\ref{sec:results}.}
+\remark{We emphasize, that the proof provides an upper bound on the number of shots $N_{\text{max}}$, which are sufficient to run the algorithm.
+This was essentially done to ensure that condition $q_i \geq r$ is satisfied, which itself allowed us to prove the upper bound.
+In practice, we can make less number of measurements $N_{\text{shots}} < N_{\text{max}}$ in a given \textit{iteration} until Alg.~\ref{alg:find_k} finds $q_i$ big enough to progress onto the next round.
+Because of that, a given \textit{round} may consist of several iterations of the $while$-loop in Alg.~\ref{alg:iqae}.
+Furthermore, we could get better constants in the proof if we use Clopper-Pearson interval bound instead of the Chernoff-Hoeffding bound.
+However, analytic treatment of this case is either impossible or highly involved, so we instead provide numerical evidence for the better performance of the Clopper-Pearson case in Sec.~\ref{sec:results}, and a correctness theorem \ref{thm:proof_of_convergence_CP} for a fixed range of precision parameter $\epsilon$ and level $\alpha$ via numerical method in Appendix~\ref{sec:proof_of_convergence_CP}.}